sim1angeloni/drive-filler-tool/README.md

 ## Description

-The Drive Filler Tool generates random files to fill up a specified drive.
+The Drive Filler Tool generates random files to fill up a specified drive in few seconds.

 ## Table of Contents: